 - Showcase the benefits using bullets, clearly focusing on what’s in it for them (i.e., a strong value proposition)

 - Have a strong call to action

-- Use minimal design that isn’t distracting or confusing
+- Use a minimal design that isn’t distracting or confusing

-- Include awesome, high-quality images that make what you’re offering stand out
+- Include awesome, high-quality images that help your offer to stand out

 Tip #6: Are You Missing Out On Lead Generation Opportunities?
 Take Advantage Of Your Email Signature

 How many people do you email over the course of a day?
 How many messages do you respond to?
-You may have dozens of opportunities a day to promote your email list that you aren’t taking advantage of.
+You may have dozens of opportunities a day to promote your email list that you aren’t taking advantage of, namely your email signature.

 The reason this is so effective is the simplicity.
 You can set it up once and forget about it.
 And the email signature is a piece of digital real estate many people don’t think to use as a tool to build their email lists, so you’ll stand out from the crowd.
 It’s also quick and easy to implement in just a couple of minutes.

 Tip #7: Convert Hordes Of Blog Readers Into Loyal Subscribers With Non-Spammy Popups

 Popups have earned a bit of a bad reputation over the years.
 If you talk to casual internet users, you’ll probably hear them described as annoying or spammy.
 But there’s a reason internet marketers still use them: despite the annoyance factor, they work, and they work well.

 However, there’s a way to implement popups on your site without being spammy.
 You’ll also need to add them to your pages without attracting unwanted attention from Google.
 In recent months, the search giant has started penalizing websites that feature invasive and obnoxious popups.